unitaryfund/mitiq/docs/source/guide/guide-executors.rst

 this writing, TensorFlow Quantum is limited to

   1. ``Cirq`` ``Circuits`` that use  ``Cirq`` ``GridQubit`` instances
-  2. Unitary circuits only, so non-unitary errors need to use Monte Carlo
+  2. Unitary circuits only, so non-unitary errors need to use Monte Carlo simulations

 Despite this latter limitation, there is a crossover point where Monte Carlo using Tensorflow evaluates faster than the exact density matrix simulation using ``Cirq``.